jshowlay/project/README.md

 ## 🔍 Search

-- Full-text search uses Postgres `websearch_to_tsquery` for Google-like queries:
+- Fast search across topics and tags using SQLite LIKE queries
-  - Quotes: "ai agents"
+- Debounced search input with 300ms delay
-  - Boolean: ai OR robotics -crypto
+- Search across all data sources simultaneously
-- Fuzzy fallback uses trigram index when FTS returns no results.
+- Results ranked by recency and score

 ### Search Setup
 1) Run migrations: